Weijt133/CheckingOzstock/README.md

 # CheckingOzstock

-I designed this program for current boss.
-He would like to use the crawler to monitor whether the product is out of stock online.
-This is python program using Beautifulsoup framwork.
+This project is a Python-based web crawler utilizing the BeautifulSoup framework.
+It is designed to monitor the stock status of online products in real-time and detect when items are out of stock.